kubesphere/monitoring-dashboard/README.md

 ## Manual

+### annotations

+Now we support annotations in version v1alpha2.
+Refers to `api/v1alpha2/annotations`, the merged structure definition inspired by [the grafana sdk](https://pkg.go.dev/github.com/grafana-tools/sdk#Annotation) makes a simplified definition.

 ### Query

-Except for the panel `row`, each panel accepts at least one data source query.
+Except for the panel `row` , and the `text` panel in version v1alpha2, each panel accepts at least one data source query.
 It allows you to input query expressions and fetch metrics data.

 You can use placeholders in queries.
 See [Variables](#variables) for more information.